 Assam Tea Festival.
 Since Assam is the house for some of the biggest tea estates, it becomes necessary to celebrate its contribution to the nation.
-It is the largest tea producer in India and thus it becomes all the more reason to celebrate this festival.
-Read more…
+It is the largest tea producer in India and thus there are all the more reasons to celebrate this festival.
+Read More

 Majuli Festival.
-Majuli is one of the most exotic tourist destinations of Assam and the festival of Majuli is celebrated on the banks of river Luit acts as a major factor for drawing the attention of the tourists.
+Majuli is one of the most exotic tourist destinations of Assam and the festival is celebrated on the banks of river Luit which acts as a major factor for drawing the attention of the tourists.
 In this festival, special events are organized during the festivals round the clock.
-Read more…
+Read More

 Rongali Bihu.
-Assam often known as the Bihu state is popular because of the festival of Bihu which is extremely entertaining and fun.
-Bihu festival is like a dramatic cultural festival which is filled with joy and abundance of love.
-Read more…
+Assam, often known as the Bihu state, is popular because of the festival of Bihu which is extremely entertaining and fun.
+Bihu festival is like a dramatic cultural festival that is filled with joy and abundance of love.
+Read More

-During summers, it will be difficult to face the temperature around 33 degrees.
-On the contrary, the monsoon season will lead you towards serene and soothing Guwahati.
-Also, the early days of winter are the perfect time to explore Guwahati.
-So, if you are planning a trip to someplace amazing then it is highly recommended to plan your trip to Guwahati during the months of July to September or October to December.
+During the summer, it will be difficult to face the temperature as it is somewhere around 33 degrees.
+In that case, the monsoon season is the best for you as it makes the city even more beautiful and greener for you.
+Also, the early days of winter are also a good time to explore Guwahati.
+So, if you are planning a trip to someplace amazing then it is highly recommended for you to plan your trip to Guwahati during the months of July to September or October to December.

-Airport- Lokpriya Gopinath Bordoloi International Airport aka Guwahati Airport is just 25 kilometers away from the main city.
-It is a well-established airport with regular flights services.
+Airport.
+Lokpriya Gopinath Bordoloi International Airport aka Guwahati Airport is just 25 kilometres away from the main city.
+It is a well-established airport with regular flight services.
 It is well-connected to India’s major cities like Delhi, Mumbai, Kolkata, and Chennai.
-Apart from these metropolitan cities, the airport has good connectivity with neighbouring cities like Imphal, Bagdogra, Itanagar, etc.
+Apart from these metropolitan cities, the airport has good connectivity with neighbouring cities like Imphal, Bagdogra, Itanagar, etc. as well.

-Rail- One of the primary rail lines of Assam is the Guwahati Railway Station that is 5 kilometers away from the main city center.
-The railway line is well-connected with other major cities in India such as Delhi, Mumbai, Kolkata and Chennai.
+Rail.
+One of the primary rail lines of Assam is the Guwahati Railway Station that is 5 kilometres away from the main city centre.
+The railway line is well-connected to other major cities in India such as Delhi, Mumbai, Kolkata, and Chennai.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here